Patient safety: Quality improvement and safety initiatives in pediatrics

 One of the main challenges faced by pediatric safety and quality efforts is that most of the work on patient safety to date has focused on adult patients.
 In addition, there is no standard nomenclature for pediatric patient safety that is widely used.
 However, a standard framework for classifying pediatric adverse events that offers flexibility has been introduced.
-Standardization provides consistency between interdisciplinary teams and can facilitate multisite studies.
+Standardization provides consistency between interdisciplinary teams and can facilitate multi-site studies.
 If these large-scale studies are conducted, the findings could generate large-scale intervention studies conducted with a faster life cycle.

-Leaders in Pediatric Safety and Quality
+Leaders in pediatric safety and quality

 The Agency for Healthcare Research and Quality (AHRQ) is the Federal authority for patient safety and quality of care and has been a leader in pediatric quality and safety.
 AHRQ has developed Pediatric Quality Indicators (PedQIs) with the goal to highlight areas of quality concern and to target areas for further analysis.
 Eighteen pediatric quality indicators are included in the AHRQ quality measure modules; based on expert input, risk adjustment, and other considerations.
 Thirteen inpatient indicators are recommended for use at the hospital level, and five are designated area indicators.
 Inpatient indicators are treatments or conditions with the greatest potential of an adverse event for hospitalized children.

 Possible additions to the dataset will address the patient's condition on admission and increase the understanding of how laboratory and pharmacy utilization impact patient outcomes.
 The goal of AHRQ is to refine the area-level indicators to improve outcomes for children receiving outpatient care and reduce the incidence of hospitalization for those defined conditions.

-Collaborations for Pediatric Safety and Quality
+Collaborations for pediatric safety and quality

-Numerous groups are engaged in improving pediatric care, quality and safety.
+Numerous groups are engaged in improving pediatric care, quality, and safety.
 Each of these groups has a unique mission and membership.
 The following table details these groups' missions and websites.

-Nurse Staffing and Pediatric Outcomes
+Nurse staffing and pediatric outcomes

 While the number of nurses providing patient care is recognized as an inadequate measure of nursing care quality, there is hard evidence that nurse staffing is directly related to patient outcomes.
 Studies by Aiken and Needleman have demonstrated that patient death, nosocomial infections, cardiac arrest, and pressure ulcers are linked to inadequate nurse-to-patient ratios.
 The presence or absence of registered nurses (RNs) impacts the outcome for pediatric patients requiring pain management and/or peripheral administration of intravenous fluids and/or medications.
 These two indicators of pediatric nursing care quality are sensitive measures of nursing care.
 Professional nurses play a key role in successful pain management, especially among pediatric patients unable to verbally describe pain.
 Astute assessment skills are required to intervene successfully and relieve discomfort.33 Maintenance of a patient's intravenous access is a clear nursing responsibility.
 Pediatric patients are at increased risk for intravenous infiltration and for significant complications of infiltration, should it occur.

 The characteristics of effective indicators of pediatric nursing care quality include the following: